Chimoney/chimoney-community-projects/README.md

 ## Introduction

-Join us for a month of coding, learning, and contributing to Chimoney's open-source SDKs!
+Join us for a month of coding, learning, and contributing to Chimoney's open-source projects!

-## Event Dates

-SDKtoberfest 2023 will run from **October 3rd** to **October 31st**.

 ## Prerequisites

-To participate in SDKtoberfest, you should have:
+To contribute to the projects/issues, you should have:

 - Basic knowledge of programming languages (e.g. Python, JavaScript).
 - Familiarity with version control systems like Git.